Brishawon/WHSTechNotes/journal.md

 if it want to be good it have to have some warning to it. you can get an error or wanings. it may think you have low ful but it already full.

+# December 15, 2025

+IM GOING TO HAVE VERY MUCH FUN